-Here are the steps to register your nonprofit with TechSoup:
+Follow these steps to register your nonprofit with TechSoup:

-- Start by visiting the TechSoup registration page.
+- Navigate to the TechSoup registration page.

 - Select the country in which your organization is based and choose your preferred language.

-- Click New Member, select Register, and agree to the terms and conditions listed.
+- Click ‘New Member,’ select ‘Register,’ and agree to the terms and conditions listed.
 From there, you wait to receive validation.
-In some cases, this can take up to 30 days.
 If there are any issues, TechSoup may contact you for further documentation or information.

-Step 3) Create a Google for Nonprofits Account.
+3. Create a Google for Nonprofits account.

 Once you’re verified by TechSoup, the next step is to register for a Google for Nonprofits account.
 Beyond Ad Grants, Google for Nonprofits offers an array of advantages for growing awareness for your mission.
 Some of the most useful perks you’ll receive include: